 - Ursula Sarnthein-Lotichius, von Zürich, in Zürich ZH, Vertretung Personal

-- Ilona Schmiel (artistic director)
+- Ilona Schmiel (Artistic Director)

 - Marc Barwisch (Head of Artistic Operations)

-- Ambros Bösch (Conductor of Orchestra Operations)
+- Ambros Bösch (Head of Orchestra Management / HR)

 - Michaela Braun (Head of Marketing and Communication)